News Education Local News Nation & World New Mexico

 The position for La Plata County surveyor appeared on the ballot, but no candidates were listed, given no one stepped up to run.
 Current surveyor Steven McCormack plans to retire.

-Colorado Gov. Jared Polis appointed Murray as the new district attorney for the 6th Judicial District in March after former District Attorney Christian Champagne resigned to take a new job.
+Colorado Gov. Jared Polis appointed Murray as district attorney for the 6th Judicial District in March after former District Attorney Christian Champagne resigned to take a new job.
 Murray’s opponent, Jason Eley, withdrew his candidacy the next day.

 Murray said Tuesday’s election hasn’t been at the top of his mind because he is uncontested.
 He’s been focused on his job and is looking forward to continuing victim-centered prosecution.